warren-bank/mirror-XMail-mail-server/Readme.txt

 	This file define "Return-Path: <...>" mapping for internal mail delivery.
 	If You are using a Mail client like Outlook, Eudora, KMail ...
 You have configured Your email address with the external account say "dlibenzi@maticad.it".
 	When You post an inernal message to "foo@maticad" the mail client put Your external email address ( "dlibenzi@maticad.it" ) in the "MAIL FROM: <...>" SMTP request.
-	Now if the user "foo" reply to this message, it'll reply to "dlibenzi@maticad.it" then it'll be sent to the external mail server.
+	Now if the user "foo" reply to this message, it'll reply to "dlibenzimaticad.it" then it'll be sent to the external mail server.
 	With the entry above in EXTALIASES.TAB file the "Return-Path: <...>" field is filled with "dlibenzi@maticad" that lead to an internal mail reply.